dggluz/fp-101/exercises.md

 ## `length`

 Define the function `length/1`, which takes a _list_ and returns its _length_.
 It's forbidden to directly access `.length` property for this exercise.
 Use functions `isEmpty`, `tail` and `add` from `@utils` instead.

+## `sum`

+Define the function `sum/1` which takes a list of number and return the sum of all them.
+Use recursivity.